SSAS as a business tool

 Loans must be set up via a loan agreement (we arrange this) and must be on commercial terms.

-The loan can be used for whatever purpose you wish.
+The loan must be for a purpose that matches the nature of your company business.
 Please let us know what you require the funds for.
 A SSAS is permitted to lend money to a third party.
 In this case, none of the restrictions listed above apply.

 Loanbacks and their tax-efficient benefits to your company